Naturally we graduate quality, compassionate, ethical nursing students; this is what we stand for....

 As a member within the profession of nursing, the graduate maintains accountability for care given and care delegated to assure adherence to ethical and legal standards as defined by the State of Illinois Nurse Practice Act and the American Nurses Association (ANA) Standards of Practice and Code for Nurses.
 The graduate functions competently within the scope of practice as a member of the health care team.
 The graduate utilizes evidence-based practice for planning and implementing nursing care.
 The graduate assumes responsibility for continued education recognizing this as necessary to maintain competence in a society of rapid technological change and complex issues in health care delivery.
 The graduate strives for professional growth and involvement in activities to promote nursing practice and improve quality of care and patient outcomes.

 Nursing education is the process by which students are provided with learning experiences which help develop the cognitive, affective, and psychomotor abilities necessary for nursing practice.
 Nursing education is influenced by the needs of the individual and by society as a whole; and it strives to facilitate the development of each student’s maximum potential.
-The Associate Degree Nursing Program, consistent with the practices of the nursing profession and the parent institution, is grounded in respect for diversity of all persons.
-The program does not discriminate on the basis of race, color, religion, gender, age, disability, national origin, or veteran status.
+The Associate Degree Nursing Program, consistent with the practices of the nursing profession and the parent institution, is grounded in respect for diversity of all persons; the nondiscrimination statement can be viewed here.
 Associate degree nursing education requires general education and nursing courses that provide the knowledge, skills, and attitudes necessary to obtain the Associate Degree in Nursing.
 After passing the NCLEX-RN the graduate is eligible to apply for licensure as a registered nurse.